tradecloud/tradecloud-docs-api-v2/buyer/receive-goods.md

 {% page-ref page="update.md" %}

-### Mark as delivered by sending the delivered indicator
+### Mark as delivered by sending the delivered indicator using the `/order/indicators` API

-The order or line can be marked as delivered by setting `indicators.delivered` on either order or line level and sending this indicator only.
+The order or line can be marked as delivered by setting `indicators.delivered` on either order or line level and sending this indicator only, using the `/order/indicators` API resource.

 {% hint style="info" %}
 If you provide a `delivered` indicator on order level, **ALL** the lines in the order will be delivered.